 - 1. Low Side.
-On new construction projects, the low side shoulder will be transitioned to match the slope rate and direction of the adjacent travel lane when the slope rate exceeds the normal shoulder slope. - 2.
+The typical shoulder slope will be maintained throughout the curve. - 2.
 High Side.
 The high-side shoulder will be transitioned to match the slope rate and direction of the adjacent travel lane throughout the curve.

 11.3.5 Compound Curves